 Get in touch with us today.

-Harman Family Chiropractic are a Chiropractor in Carlton, Victoria.
+Harman Family Chiropractic is a Chiropractor in Carlton, Victoria.
 As Carlton is quite close to Melbourne CBD Julie and Sam are interested in comparing search terms for “chiropractor Melbourne CBD” and “Chiropractor Carlton”.
 They suspect that more people will be searching for a chiropractor in Melbourne CBD rather than Carlton and want to re-word the copy on their homepage to try and get more traffic.

 As you can see from the above results more people search for “Chiropractor Carlton” than Chiropractor Melbourne CBD.
-However, the search volumes for “Chiropractor Melbourne” are an order of magnitude higher than the more specific searches – and there’s about the same level of competition as on “Chiropractor Melbourne CBD”.
-There’s not a lot of competition on “Chiropractor Carlton” so Julie and Sam decide to try and optimise their site for “Chiropractor Melbourne” and “Chiropractor Carlton”.
+However, the search volumes for “Chiropractor Melbourne” are an order of magnitude higher than the more specific searches – and there’s about the same level of competition as for “Chiropractor Melbourne CBD”.
+There’s not a lot of competition on “Chiropractor Carlton” so Julie and Sam decide to try and optimize their site for “Chiropractor Melbourne” and “Chiropractor Carlton”.

-Take note of the “Competition” column: the more competition there is, the more difficult it will be to rank well on that keyword or key phrase.
-The Competition here is the competition to advertise on this keyword or key-phrase: not to rank organically (ie appear in the main list without paying).
-For simplicity, let’s assume that the keywords and key-phrases that people are most interested in paying for are also the ones that it’s most difficult to rank on naturally.
+Take note of the “Competition” column: the more competition there is, the more difficult it will be to rank well on that keyword or keyphrase.
+The Competition here is the competition to advertise on this keyword or key phrase: not to rank organically (ie appear in the main list without paying).
+For simplicity, let’s assume that the keywords and key phrases that people are most interested in paying for are also the ones that it’s most difficult to rank on naturally.

-Which keywords and key-phrases have the highest local search volume?
+Which keywords and key phrases have the highest local search volume?
 Are they the ones you expected?

-Which keywords or key-phrases have the highest competition?
+Which keywords or key phrases have the highest competition?
 Are they the same ones?

 - Think about the audience of each page or area of your website and use the appropriate keywords for that audience.

-- Include your keywords and keyphrases in your blog posts or news articles.
+- Include your keywords and key phrases in your blog posts or news articles.

-Including your keywords and key-phrases in your website copy isn’t as easy as just stuffing them in over and over: your copy will still need to be readable and (most importantly) will need to sell your products or services!
+Including your keywords and key phrases in your website copy isn’t as easy as just stuffing them in over and over: your copy will still need to be readable and (most importantly) will need to sell your products or services!
 There’s not a lot of point getting a lot of visitors if they don’t take the next step.
 Check out our copywriting packages.
 We can also use your keywords in Blog Posts or Articles.

-Whether or not you’re appearing in the natural search engine listings, it’s worth considering advertising using Google AdWords.
-You’ll pay “per click” and the price you pay for each click will be based on the competition level of the keyword or key-phrase you’re advertising on.
+Whether or not you’re appearing in natural search engine listings, it’s worth considering advertising using Google AdWords.
+You’ll pay “per click” and the price you pay for each click will be based on the competition level of the keyword or keyphrase you’re advertising on.
 If you’re the DIY type, we’ve got a PPC start-up package to get you going.
 If you want someone to take care of your advertising for you, we’ve got you taken care of with our Pay Per Click advertising services.